DerekCresswell/GameDesign11/3 Top Down Arcade/1 Prefabs.md

 This is great so far but now to show you the real power of prefabs.\
 Say we had a thousand of these balls around our scene and all of a sudden we decide that we need to change something on them.
 Now we need to go through all of them and update them.
 We'd likely have to go through different levels of our game and try to find them all.
 If we miss even one it might seriously mess up our game.\
 Now if we used Prefabs we can update any number of these balls with a single click.\
-Go into the Prefabs folder and double click on the Ball prefab we made.
+Go into the Prefabs folder and double-click on the Ball prefab we made.
 This will open up a window where we can edit just our prefab.

 ![EditingPrefabs](Images/EditingPrefabs.JPG)